What does this live ticker show me?

 Want to know more?

-This data is brought to you by Aqua Metrology Systems.
-With more than 10 years combined experience, our team of industry experts and scientists endeavor to develop and commercialize online, real-time metrology solutions, allowing better control over contaminants in drinking water.
+This data is brought to you by AMS.
+Our team of industry experts endeavors to develop and commercialize online, real-time metrology solutions, allowing better control over contaminants in water.
 If you work in the water industry and are interested in our technology contact us.
-However, if you are a citizen and would like to understand more about TTHMs, visit www.TTHMalert.com
+If you are a citizen and would like to understand more about TTHMs, visit www.TTHMalert.com

 DISCLAIMER